 In today’s world, advances in research are critical to providing treatment options for the debilitating side effects of people living with cancer.
-The Cancer Foundation For Life®’s (Foundation’s) contribution to research is defining how the academic recommendation of exercise benefits patients in a community environment.
+Our contribution to research is defining how the academic recommendation of exercise benefits patients in a community environment.

-Our research effort has quantified the evidence that a community-based, cancer exercise program demonstrates a significant benefit to cancer patients during and following treatment.
+Our research effort has actualized the evidence that a community-based, cancer exercise program demonstrates a significant benefit to cancer patients during and following treatment.